-It is also evident from what Options was told by Caledonian at the outset - and from the available evidence in this complaint and others - that Caledonian was heavily involved in the arrangement of the transfer out of its customers' existing pension scheme to the SIPP and the investment of the cash transferred to the SIPP in the FPI bond, including in Mr E's case.
-Caledonian clearly was not simply introducing Mr E to Options and leaving it to him to proceed with the application.
-Caledonian sent Mr E's application and supporting documents to Options and invited Options to contact Caledonian in the event of any queries.
+It is also evident from what Options was told by Caledonian at the outset - and from the available evidence in this complaint and others - that Caledonian was heavily involved in the arrangement of the transfer out of its customers' existing pension scheme to the SIPP and the investment of the cash transferred to the SIPP in the FPI bond, including in Mr L's case.
+Caledonian clearly was not simply introducing Mr L to Options and leaving it to him to proceed with the application.
+Mr L's recollection was that Caledonian provided forms for him to sign, Caledonian organised 'everything', and Mr L didn't source or retain any paperwork himself.
+Options acknowledged that it received Mr L's application from Caledonian.

 I think Options ought to have been aware of this.
-The extent of Caledonian's involvement was clear from the application documentation and its involvement in other applications of the same nature.
+The extent of Caledonian's involvement was clear from its actions on this and other applications of the same nature.